rubin-dp0/delegate-contributions-dp02/cmdline_custom_coadd/cmdline_solutions.md

 An example log file obtained by running the above `pipetask run` source detection command is provided in the `logs` subdirectory, named `logs/detection.log`.

+Running the above source detection command takes roughly a minute or slightly longer.

 ## Second command line optional exercise

 **Problem statement**: *Try modifying other configuration parameters for the ``makeWarp`` and/or ``assembleCoadd`` tasks via the ``pipetask`` ``-c`` argument syntax.*